aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

-For the description of this property, please see [getNumberDecimalSeparator()](../../com.aspose.cells/workbooksettings\#getNumberDecimalSeparator--)
+Sets the decimal separator for formatting/parsing numeric values.
+Default is the decimal separator of current Region.

 **Parameters:**
 | Parameter | Type | Description |